Prarthana-Singh/Complete_Machine_Learning/KNN/QA.md

 Non-parametric — it makes no strong assumptions about data distribution and doesn’t learn a fixed set of parameters; it stores training data and uses it at prediction.

 **8. Why is KNN considered a lazy learner?**
-Because it does minimal work during training (just stores data) and defers computation until prediction time.
+KNN is called a lazy learner because it does not learn any decision boundary or model during training.
+Instead, it just stores the entire training dataset.
+The real computation happens only at prediction time, when it calculates distances from the query point to all training samples to find the nearest neighbors.

 **9. What do you mean by instance-based learning in KNN?**
 Model decisions are based directly on stored instances (examples), not on a learned global function or parameters.